 Starting with 1,007 health systems, we first removed 140 systems that lacked at least one non-Federal general acute care hospital in one or more data sources (Table III.5).
 Next, across the remaining 867 health systems, we removed 214 systems that did not have at least 50 physicians in one or more data sources.
-Finally, of the remaining 653 systems, we removed 5 that lacked at least 10 primary care physicians in either data source.
+Finally, of the remaining 653 systems, we removed 5 that lacked at least 10 primary care physicians in either the HCOS or SK&A data.